Ketosis Tips & Tricks to increase production of ketones: my favourite 10

 - Use a breath ketones analyser, instead of urine strips, to check your ketones production, as it is a much better indicator.

-- Don’t be tempted to eat low-carb AND low-fat foods to lose weight faster.
+- Don’t be tempted to eat low-carb AND low-fat foods.
 Huge mistake and potentially harmful.

 - Choose fatty cuts of meats.
 Forget lean meats altogether.